 AMAC’s braille production center continues to improve life for visually impaired students and others.

 WABE.org in Atlanta tells the story of Kayla Weathers, a college student in Georgia, who is blind and uses a white cane to get around.
-She told the website that said her first semester at Dalton State College in North Georgia was difficult.
+She told the website that her first semester at Dalton State College in North Georgia was difficult.

-But with the aid of Braille textbooks, in December 2016 she became as the first fully-blind student to graduate from Dalton State, according to WABE.
+But with the aid of Braille textbooks, in December 2016 she became the first fully-blind student to graduate from Dalton State, according to WABE.

 AMAC does much of the transcription itself, but gets help from an unlikely group.
 National Public Radio’s Marketplace explains that much of the transcription work is produced by outside contractors: prisoners and ex-convicts.